openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 secret and compare it to a list?
 That means that a pair of systems that need to connect must have each other's secrets.
 Secret sharing will not do!
 We can not be copying secrets between every machine.
-One machine that is compromised would mean that many secrets will are revealed!
+One machine that is compromised would mean that many secrets are revealed!

-This solution can be evolved and improved, but we do not have to continue improving the solution!
+This solution can be evolved and improved, but we do not have to do that hard work!
 If we did, we would end up recreating an existing technology.
 That technology is (public-key cryptography)[https://en.wikipedia.org/wiki/Public-key_cryptography], and it provides everything we need.